Zamiell/isaac-achievement-randomizer/docs/about.md

 ### Character-Based Objectives

-Each character will unlock something upon defeating the following bosses/objectives:
+Each character will unlock something upon defeating/completing the following:

 1. Mom
 2. It Lives